edisplay/RCB_TA_notes/week-14-node-express-handlebars/homework_instructions.md

 ### User story

-* Eat-Da-Burger! is a fun simple page app, that let's the user input the name of a burger they want to eat and submit it, once submited it's displayed in text in the left side of the page  waiting area where it's waiting to be Devoured, each burger in the waiting area also has a `Devoure it!` button, once clicked will move it to the right side of the page.
+* Eat-Da-Burger! is a fun single page app, that lets the user input the name of a burger they want to eat and submit; once submited it's displayed in text on the left side of the page where it's waiting to be devoured.
+Each burger in the waiting area also has a `Devour it!` button.
+Once clicked the burger text will move it to the right side of the page.
+Everything entered will be stored into a MySQL database.

 ### Steps